Michigan Law OUTlaws

 3.10.1 – Lead, organize, and implement pro bono activities that serve the LGBTQ community.
 This pro bono work is organized under the name “Outreach” and activities may include the following: annual Name Change Clinic, name change work for trans* and nonbinary clients, and research projects.

 3.10.2 – Liaise with supervising attorney(s).
-Note that the activities listed above may reflect work that supervising attorneys bring, so activities may change depending on the supervising attorney, Pro Bono Chair interest, or Outlaws general body feedback.
+Note that the activities listed above may reflect work that supervising attorneys bring, so activities may change depending on the supervising attorney, Pro Bono Chair interest, or OUTlaws general body feedback.
 Note that supervising attorney supervision may depend on attorney interest and job constraints.

-3.10.3 – Recruit Outlaws members and other Michigan Law students to participate in Outreach.
+3.10.3 – Recruit OUTlaws members and other Michigan Law students to participate in Outreach.

 ARTICLE 4 — ELECTIONS